It's like everything, practice makes perfect

 - Stance and ready position will be spot on

-He’ll automatically decide the visual pick up point, and know instinctively the ideal kill point.
+- A top Shot will automatically have decided on the visual pick up point, and know instinctively the ideal kill point.

-This talent is known as being able to ‘read’ the clay.
-For most people it takes constant practise.
+Being able to do this is known as being able to ‘read’ the clay.

-We all realise that to hit a target we need to shoot ahead / in front of it because the clay is travelling at several feet per second, as is the shot as it speeds towards the target.
+Obviously to hit a target you need to shoot ahead / in front of it because the clay is travelling at several feet per second, as is the shot as it speeds towards the target.

-This delay that sets us apart from rifle shooters
+This delay sets shotgun shooters apart from rifle shooters

 If we aim directly at the target – as they do – we’ll miss behind, as by the time the shot reaches the initial position the clay will have moved on.